Frequently Asked Questions about Gamma Knife

 During the treatment, your physician will operate the Gamma Knife from a console next to the treatment room and will interact with you using cameras and two-way microphones.
 Since you will remain conscious throughout the procedure, you will be able to communicate with the treatment team as needed.

-What Happens After the Procedure is Over?
+What Happens After the Gamma Knife Procedure?

 After your treatment, the frame will be removed.
 Slight bleeding may occur at pin sites.
 You will remain in the hospital for a few hours for observation.